 The new work landscape demands a broader strategic workforce management plan that integrates a dynamic mix of full-time and flexible, project-based workers.
-Below are five tips to help you build and manage a cloud-based talent pool of skilled independent workers.
+Below are six tips to help you build and manage a cloud-based talent pool of skilled independent workers.

-1. Create a Review Process
+1. Use a Review Process

-3. Work with Contractors who Add Value
+3. Engage Independent Contractors who Add Value

 Helping you attract and engage top independent talent is what we do best.
 Get in touch with us today to learn more.